University Career Services

 - LinkedIn Workshop

-Presentations created by Madyson Barber, Ella Castelloe, Izzy Ford, Shannon Goad, Madeline Hunt, Schuyler Moss, & Samantha Pagan and used with permission.
+Presentations created by Madyson Barber, Ella Castelloe, Izzy Ford, Shannon Goad, Madeline Hunt, Schuyler Moss, and Samantha Pagan and used with permission.

 The Society of Physics Students has also put together a list of suggestions for summer considerations for their peers to review:

 staying at UNC by Charlie

 If you are able to, taking classes is a good way to keep with your class requirements, especially if you are doing more than one major.
 The physics department typically offers several classes over the summer (like intro physics & 281L).
 There are also plenty of math classes offered that are required for physics, like differential equations & calculus.
 If none of these are useful to you, you can also get some gen eds out of the way, which will make your semesters a bit easier.

 You can also look into research opportunities at UNC.
 While REU’s & internships are a competition between students from all over the country, finding work with professors at UNC is much less competitive.
 If you are already working in a research group, you can talk to your PI about continuing work in the summer.
 If they have funds available, they may even be willing to hire you as a paid research assistant.
 If you aren’t working in a group already, this is a great opportunity to look into UNC research and reach out to professors you might want to work with.

 community college classes by Nathaniel

 By North Carolina state law, any NC community college class must be accepted as some form of credit at any public university in NC.
 That being said, it is important to make sure any specific community college class will be accepted for the credit you need.
 The best way to do this is to take as much information as you can about that course to an academic advisor.
 Finding a syllabus for the community college course is the best way for your advisor to determine what UNC course it can replace.
 Unfortunately, it can be more difficult for out-of-state students to find equivalent courses.
 Some trial & error for finding equivalent courses may be necessary.